system76/docs/_articles/containers.md

 This will create a container based on Ubuntu 16.04 with the name 'first'.

-Then let's list and confirm that the container was created with this command:
+List and confirm that the container was created with this command:

 ```
 lxc list
 ```

-Then the container can be stopped with this command:
+The container can be stopped with this command:

 ```
 lxc stop first